Decryptu/hello_zig/README.md

 ## Building and Running

-The project includes two examples that can be built and run separately:
+The project includes two examples that can be built and run separately.
+After building, the executables can be found in the `zig-out/bin/` directory:
+- `zig-out/bin/basic` - The basic command-line example
+- `zig-out/bin/gui` - The GUI application

 ### Basic Example
 Demonstrates fundamental Zig features including: